|

 in the 'inspiration business' spreading the

-Heavenly word that if these files are good enough for us to use in the production
+Heavenly word that if these files are good

-and Virgin Music Publishing USA (and we're extremely
+Virgin Music Publishing USA (and we're

-fussy about FEEL) - then they would be good
+extremely fussy about FEEL) - then they

-enough for anyone who took their music
+would be good enough for anyone who took

-seriously too.
+their music seriously too.

 The patterns and riffs were extracted from